Ian Stevens (footballer)

-Ian David Stevens (born 21 October 1966) is an English retired footballer.
-Although born in Malta, Stevens was raised in Lancaster and educated in the city at Ripley St. Thomas C of E High School.
+Ian David Stevens (born 21 October 1966) is a Maltese retired footballer.
+He was raised in Lancaster, England, and educated in the city at Ripley St. Thomas C of E High School.

 Playing career

 Preston North End and Stockport County

-It was while playing local league football that Stevens was spotted by Preston North End who signed him as a professional in November 1984.
+Stevens was spotted by Preston North End while playing non-league football, Preston North End signed him as a professional in November 1984.
 His time at Deepdale was difficult however with the club going through a transitional period and at the end of the 1985–86 season he was released after playing just 12 games.
-After spending a month at Stockport County, Stevens found himself without a club and playing non-league football for Lancaster City.
+After spending a month at Stockport County, Stevens found himself without a club and playing non-league football again for Lancaster City.

 Bolton Wanderers

 It was while playing for Lancaster that struggling Bolton Wanderers came in for him in March 1987.
 He was predominantly a squad player at Burnden Park due to the presence of strikers John Thomas and Tony Philliskirk.
 In a little over four years, he made 47 appearances scoring 7 goals.
 After being released by Wanderers in July 1991, Stevens signed for Bury.